Steeplechase (horse racing): Czech Republic

-Rest of the world

 United States

 In the United States, there are two forms of steeplechasing (or jumps racing): hurdle and timber.

 Hurdle races occur almost always over the National fences, standardized plastic and steel fences that are 52 inches tall, with traditional natural fences of packed pine (Springdale Race Course in Camden, South Carolina) and live hedges (Montpelier, Virginia) in use on a few courses.
 National fences stand 52 inches tall at the highest point, but are mostly made of synthetic "brush" that can be brushed through (much like the synthetic fences now used in other countries).
 The hurdle horse is trained to jump in as much of a regular stride as possible.
 This allows the horse to maintain its speed upon landing.
 Since it is not always possible to meet a fence in stride, the horses are also schooled in how to jump out of stride.
 An out-of-stride jump can decrease a horse's speed drastically.
 Hurdle races are commonly run at distances of 2–3 miles (3–5 km).
 Hurdle races occur at steeplechase meets mainly in the Mid-Atlantic and Southeast and on the turf courses of several racetracks – Saratoga, Colonial Downs, Penn National, Monmouth Park and others.

 Timber racing is conducted over solid and immovable wooden rail fences that, in the most extreme case, may reach five feet (1.5 m) high.
 The distances are longer, ranging from three to four miles (6 km), and the jumping effort required of the horse is much different.
 Because of the size of the fences and their solid and unyielding construction, a timber horse is trained to jump with an arc, unlike a hurdle racer.
 An important factor in success at timber racing is for the horse to land in stride, so that it can carry its speed forward on the flat part of the race course.
 This is harder than in hurdle races because the nature of the obstacle being jumped.
 If a horse hits a timber fence hard enough, it can bring it almost to a complete stop.
 Most notable US timber races include the Maryland Hunt Cup in Glyndon, Middleburg Spring Races in Middleburg and the Virginia Gold Cup in The Plains.
 Timber races currently are not held at any major US tracks (since the fences are not portable) but can be found at almost all steeplechase meets.